-Many parents have found little helpful guidance on screen time for their family.
-Thankfully, Anya Kamenetz’s The Art of Screen Time: How Your Family Can Balance Digital Media and Real Life — which comes out today! — is an evidence-based guide and exploration of how to have a happy family life and raise healthy, successful kids in an age of constant (dis)connectedness.
+Many parents struggle with how to handle screen time for their family.
+Thankfully, Anya Kamenetz’s The Art of Screen Time: How Your Family Can Balance Digital Media and Real Life—out today!—is an evidence-based guide of how to have a happy family life and raise healthy, successful kids in an age of constant (dis)connectedness.

 How do you propose limiting screen time for young children when it’s always around?
-I’m getting a little freaked out that my six month old had started going for our phones already — but it’s not realistic to try to give them a phone-free world.
-I really want to give him a chance to stay a kid and learn through play, but it’s tough to avoid some kind of screen. — Elizabeth N.
+I’m getting a little freaked out that my 6-month-old had started going for our phones already—but it’s not realistic to try to give them a phone-free world.
+I really want to give him a chance to stay a kid and learn through play, but it’s tough to avoid some kind of screen. —Elizabeth N.

-We hear a lot about the 2 hours of screen time a day limit.
+We hear a lot about the two hours of screen time a day limit.
 How does active versus passive screen time play into that?
 If my kiddo is playing Minecraft, he seems to be actively participating in an activity that is challenging and provides healthy stimulation.
 If he is watching videos on YouTube of other kids playing Minecraft, not so much.
-Is it important to differentiate between the types of screen time? — Marney T.
+Is it important to differentiate between the types of screen time? —Marney T.

 But hard and fast limits may be less important than encouraging active, creative uses of tech and media.
 A final ingredient in the recipe for healthy screen time is joint engagement.
 It’s a good idea for you to be on the couch with your kids some of the time they are using media, to help them understand what they’re seeing and so you can understand what they are getting out of it.